fdenoodt/UA-Artificial-Intelligence-Labs/07 reinforcement learning/readme.md

 Implement an approximate Q-learning agent that learns weights for features of states, where many states might share the same features.
 Write your implementation in `ApproximateQAgent` class in `qlearningAgents.py`, which is a subclass of `PacmanQAgent`.

 *Note*: Approximate Q-learning assumes the existence of a feature function $f(s,a)$ over state and action pairs, which yields a vector $[f_1(s,a),\dots,f_i(s,a),\dots,f_n(s,a)]$ of feature values.
 We provide feature functions for you in `featureExtractors.py`.
 Feature vectors are `util.Counter` (like a dictionary) objects containing the non-zero pairs of features and values; all omitted features have value zero.
-So, instead of an vector where the index in the vector defines which feature is which, we have the keys in the dictionary define the identity of the feature.
+So, instead of a vector where the index in the vector defines which feature is which, we have the keys in the dictionary define the identity of the feature.

 The approximate Q-function takes the following form: